 - Ricotta Cheese – Ultra creamy and slightly sweet spoonfuls of ricotta cheese sends homemade pizza over the top.

-- Basil - This classic pizza topper is a must to round out the warm melted cheese, acidic tomatoes, and pepperoni.
+- Fresh Basil – This classic pizza topper is a must to round out the warm melted cheese, acidic tomatoes, and pepperoni.

 For the Sauce: